GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Experiments Results

 \subsection{Can LLMs Really Understand Mathematical Concepts?}

 In the previous sections, we studied the impact of \emph{type of change} and \emph{difficulty} on the performance distribution.
 In this section, we demonstrate that models are susceptible to catastrophic performance drops on instances not part of the training distribution, potentially due to their reliance on in-distribution pattern-matching.
 We introduce \gsmnoop, a dataset designed to challenge the reasoning capabilities of language models.
 To create the templates, we add seemingly relevant but ultimately inconsequential statements to \gsmsymb~templates.
 Since these statements carry no operational significance, we refer to them as \emph{"No-Op"}.
-These additions do not affect the reasoning required to solve the problem.

 \figref{fig:gsm_noop_illustration} illustrates an example from \gsmnoop.
 An interesting observation is that models tend to blindly subtract the number of smaller fruits, potentially because their training datasets included similar examples that required conversion to subtraction operations.
 In the Appendix, we include additional failure cases from \gsmnoop.
 Overall, we find that models tend to convert statements to operations without truly understanding their meaning.
 For instance, a common case we observe is that models interpret statements about ``discount'' as ``multiplication'', regardless of the context.
 This raises the question of whether these models have truly understood the mathematical concepts well enough.
 Consequently, as shown in \figref{fig:gsm_noop_drop}, there is a catastrophic performance decline across all tested models, with the Phi-3-mini model experiencing over a 65\% drop, and even stronger models such as o1-preview showing significant declines.